 - 43:15 The quest to follow Peter Thiel’s 10x better 10x cheaper mantra of exponential innovation

 - 43:27 How a machine-learning algorithm of Liam’s startups can predict with 89% accuracy if your employee is going to quit his job 6 months before they actually do.
-More insights on how your company’s data can help you create more knowledge, value, and revenue streams etc.
+More insights on how your company’s data can help you create more knowledge, value, and revenue streams, etc.

-- 50:40 Why Liam thinks remote work is still in early stages of its evolutionary process, and his predictions on its future
+- 50:40 Why Liam thinks remote work is still in the early stages of its evolutionary process, and his predictions on its future

 - 51:15 Why Liam and team are organizing the Running Remote Conference (btw, it’s happening in a bamboo jungle in Bali!).
 Whether you or aren’t are a good fit for this conference.
 The answer might surprise you!
 (Note: The conference is NOT for digital nomads.)